Selenium Certification Training Course

 WebDriver is an upgrade to RC because it is much faster.
 It is faster because it makes direct calls to the browser.
 RC on the other hand needs an RC server to interact with the web browser.
 Each browser has its own driver on which the application runs.
 The different WebDrivers are:

 No matter the challenge, these shortcomings can be overcome by integrations with other frameworks.
-For testing images, Sikuli can be used and for generating detailed test reports, TestNG can be used.
+For testing images, Sikuli can be used, and for generating detailed test reports, TestNG can be used.

 Got a question for us?
 Please mention it in the comments section of this What is Selenium article and we will get back to you or join our course today.